Precious Metals IRA

 However, you can purchase, hold and sell precious metals with a Self-Directed Precious Metals IRA.
 Additionally, you can make withdrawals of bullion to physically possess this asset.

-You cannot use a traditional IRA to invest in precious metals in a few simple steps.
+You can use an IRA to invest in precious metals in a few simple steps.
 You must first establish a Self-Directed individual retirement account.

 1. Establish Your Self-Directed IRA or Solo 401(k)